 See Arc de Triomphe on a Paris tour.

-Stay near Arc de Triomphe in Paris
+Stay in a hotel near Champs Elysees, the Arc de Triomphe district

 Paris metro: Charles de Gaulle station, line 1, 6, RER A